 I used the Great Value Sequin mix.
 Remember–you can use sanding sugar, or skittles or your other favorite allergy-friendly candies too!

 Have fun making these gluten and dairy free sugar cookies!

 Be sure to watch this recipe video, to see how to make this recipe from start to finish!
 And lastly, don’t feel stressed to frost it perfectly!
 The fun is just getting to eat it.
 I know I’ve felt the pressure with social media to only have perfected cookies.
 So many people worry about having a million kinds of frosting and toppings.
 I like to stick to one shape per every time I make it and just keep it simple.
 It doesn’t have to be magazine worthy to be a memorable experience with your loved ones!

-Be sure to share it with any other allergy parents you know of!
+Be sure to share these allergy friendly roll out sugar cookies with any other allergy parents you know of!
 Happy baking!

 - 2/3 cup shortening